 Most adults suffer from low back pain, sometimes referred to as lumbago, at some point in their life.
 If you’re experiencing low back pain, whether it’s a relatively new problem or a chronic issue you’ve been dealing with for quite some time, the team at Pain Medicine Group offer a variety of effective treatments at all three of their convenient Florida locations.
-Call today or schedule an appointment using the online booking button to see Michael A. Worobel, DO in Fort Myers, Nicole E. Burns, DO in Sarasota, or Mauna M. Radahd, MD or Jason C.Tse, in Oviedo, Florida, Dr. Andrea Cordova-Ogg, or Dr. Morgan Callahan, MD in Sarasota Florida.
+Call today or schedule an appointment using the online booking button to see Michael A. Worobel, DO in Fort Myers, or Mauna M. Radahd, MD or Jason C.Tse, in Oviedo, Florida, Dr. Andrea Cordova-Ogg, or Dr. Morgan Callahan, MD in Sarasota Florida.

 It’s estimated that 80% of adults in the United States experience low back pain at some point in their life, and it’s one of the leading causes of job-related disability.

 Some of the most common causes of low back pain are:

 Muscle sprains and strains are the most common cause of acute low back pain, which is pain that lasts for only a few weeks.
 If your low back pain lingers, you may have something more serious going on that requires further intervention.

 To identify the source of your low back pain, your Pain Medicine Group physician conducts a thorough examination that includes a physical and, in some cases, additional tests such as:

 During your examination, your physician also asks about the onset of your symptoms and any related injuries.